 The VDA working group has thus taken the logical step and standardized particle analysis for technical cleanliness for particles larger than 50 microns.
 Smaller particles are only relevant in special cases (see advanced analysis).

-The Particle Scanner represents a simple and cost-effective device class for particle analysis according to VDA-19.1 (see figure).
+Using the Particle Scanner represents a simple and cost-effective device class for particle analysis according to VDA-19.1 (see figure).

 MicroQuick Particle Scanner for standard analysis according to VDA-19.1